brontosaurusrex/brontosaurusrex.github.io/_posts/2020-10-26-lighty-mime.md

 published: true
 layout: post
 date: '2020-10-26 11:17'
-title: Lighty running on pi not streaming mp4
+title: Lighty running on pi and NOT streaming mp4
 tags: web
 ---
 ## Mime test (not a fix)